 Unlike most programs, transfers are free and unlimited.
 That’s a rare feature in the airline world – where many airlines charge hundreds of dollars to transfer a meaningful amount of miles – and a nice holdover from the old Hawaiian Airlines program.
 It’s nice to see Alaska keeping this flexibility alive through official channels.

-Who's Eligible to Earn to Open the Atmos Rewards Summit Card?
+Who's Eligible to Open the Atmos Rewards Summit Card?

-As far as we know, if you already have the Alaska Airlines Visa Signature® credit card or the business version, there are no restrictions in place that would prevent you from getting the new Atmos™ Rewards Summit Visa Infinite® Card.
+If you already have the Atmos™ Rewards Ascent Visa Signature® Card or the business version, there are no restrictions in place that would prevent you from getting the new Atmos™ Rewards Summit Visa Infinite® Card.

-That said, there are a few Bank of American specific card eligibility rules you'll want to be aware of before you apply.
+That said, there are a few Bank of America-specific card eligibility rules you'll want to be aware of before you apply.

 The Bank of America 2/3/4 Rule